-Why Is a Hotline & Incident Management Programme Important?
+Why Is an Incident Management Program Important?

-Research continues to show that organisations with strong ethical cultures have lower rates of witnessed misconduct.
-By implementing an incident management programme, organisations are asking and encouraging employees and third parties to inform them of potential unethical behaviour.
+Research continues to show that organizations with strong ethical cultures have lower rates of witnessed misconduct.
+By implementing an incident management program, organizations are asking and encouraging employees and third parties to inform them of potential unethical behavior.
 They are demonstrating their commitment to operate ethically.

-The National Business Ethics Survey revealed that 41 percent of all employees have personally witnessed misconduct which violates their organisation's ethics standards, or the law.
+The National Business Ethics Survey revealed that 41 percent of all employees have personally witnessed misconduct which violates their organization's ethics standards, or the law.
 When those events of misconduct show a repetitive pattern, it is a key indicator of a weaker culture.
-That's why every organisation needs a centralised, consistent way to learn about suspected or witnessed issues.
+That's why every organization needs a centralized, consistent way to learn about suspected or witnessed issues.

-An effective incident management programme does more than reduce organisational risk.
+An effective incident management program does more than reduce organizational risk.
 Requesting and addressing employee concerns and potential misconduct creates a culture of trust and respect.
 As employees are able to raise concerns confidentially or anonymously, and see those issues addressed, they build confidence that their requests will be handled and resolved using a consistent and fair process.

-An organisation's whistleblower hotline system serves many purposes, such as providing:
+An organization's hotline reporting system serves many purposes, such as providing:

-- " A confidential place for employees to clarify policy and discuss or report concerns - " A communications channel beyond the rumour mill - " A way to direct employee questions to the appropriate resource - " An opportunity to provide guidance before a poor decision is made - An early warning of issues or problem areas brewing in the organisation - " A last internal stop for whistleblowers before they take an issue outside the organisation to a regulator or attorney
+- " A confidential place for employees to clarify policy and discuss or report concerns - " A communications channel beyond the rumor mill - " A way to direct employee questions to the appropriate resource - An opportunity to provide guidance before a poor decision is made - An early warning of issues or problem areas brewing in the organization - " A last internal stop for whistleblowers before they take an issue outside the organization to a regulator or attorney